WambuBObo/alx-low_level_programming/0x00-hello_world/README.md

-Generates assembly of a C code and saves it in output file
+Compiles a C file and then creates an executable